 As more wanderlusters travel consciously and choose second-city destinations, the idea of not having to wait an hour in line to snap a photo of a landmark seems more tempting.
 In Belize, lines are non-existent.
 Each tourism site feels like it was reserved just for you.
 No hot, sweaty waiting lines, no fighting for optimal selfie spots, just raw appreciation for the beautiful attractions.
 If you’d like to see it for yourself, here are the best ones we recommend visiting.

 Strolling through downtown San Ignacio, you’re bound to run into beautiful art murals splashed on streetside walls.
-Many of these murals – and more have been added throughout the country this September – are devoid of crowds.
+Many of these murals – and more have been added throughout the country recently – are devoid of crowds.
 In fact, so many fellow Belizeans are used to seeing them now, it’s become just a nice scene when passing by.
 All you need to do is walk right up, snap a photo and admire the art before going about the rest of your itinerary.

 The term “hidden gem” may already be tossed around a lot when it comes to Belize, but it’s especially true in the case of Cerros.
 This Maya ruin is the only one that is right beside the Caribbean Sea.
 Specifically, situated on the coast of the Corozal district in Northern Belize.
 This region is already seldom visited, which means you’ll be discovering a new side of Belize not many casual travelers venture into.
 You can climb up to the temple and take photos from as many angles as you want.
 You’re more than likely to be one of the few visitors there.

 Baron Bliss Lighthouse/Belize Sign.